-There are several initiatives in place to:
+The City has several initiatives in place to:

-• Provide education and services to vulnerable groups at increased risk for heat-related illnesses
+• Provide education and services to vulnerable groups at increased risk for heat-related illnesses.

-• Work with landlords to meet City requirements
+• Work with landlords to meet City requirements.

 • Support building improvements that reduce energy and water consumption.